 Seabright Beach Club

 Seabright Beach Club, early 1900s.
-The club was organized in 1895 by rich Rumson summer residents seeking a private oasis.
-If so, that would make it the oldest beach club in Sea Bright?
+The club was organized in 1895 by wealthy Rumson summer residents seeking a private oasis.
+If so, that would make it the oldest beach club in Sea Bright.

 Seabright Beach Club painting by Audrey Perkins.